 - 11-12 November, 2015 – The Valletta Summit on Migration takes place in Malta comprising discussions between European and African leaders on the subject of the migrant crisis.

-- 13 November, 2015 – European officials and governments re-evaluate their positions on international migrants following an Islamic terrorist attack on Paris which leaves 130 civilians dead.
+- 13 November, 2015 – European officials and governments re-evaluate their positions on international migrants following an Islamist terrorist attack on Paris which leaves 130 civilians dead.

 - 30 December, 2015 – The UN Refugee Agency (UNHRC) draws attention to the migrant crisis, reports that more than 1 million refugees and migrants has arrived in Europe by way of the Mediterranean in 2015.
-According to UN statistics, 3 771 individuals had dies or been lost at sea over the course of that same period.
+According to UN statistics, 3 771 individuals have died or been lost at sea over the course of that same period.

 - 1 January, 2016 – Germany faces a period of intense upheaval and makes international headlines after dozens of sexual assaults, thefts, and at least 5 rapes are recorded throughout Germany, with a majority of the attacks happening in Cologne.

 - January, 2016 – Tensions rise in Sweden, Denmark, and France as attacks both by and against immigrant populations make national and international headlines in the wake of Germany’s New Year’s attacks.

 - February, 2016 – Bulgaria and Austria take steps to strictly tighten or close their borders to migrants; Belgium and Norway look to implement new measures to control the influx of migrants from neighbouring EU countries.

 - 11 February, 2016 – NATO agrees to send three ships into the Aegean Sea to help prevent the transit of migrants from Turkey to Greece.